rweigel/stats/notes.md

 ### Combination (un-ordered subset)

 The number of unique $k$--tuples if $k$--tuples with the same elements (but in a different order) are treated as the same.
-In the team picking example, there are $3$ team combinations.
+In the tennis team picking example, there are $3$ team combinations.

 Each permutation can be regarded as group of $k$.
 If we regard a group as equivalent if they have the same elements, then there are fewer groups than permuations.
 For example, if the two permutations